7Block Labs

 1.4 Migrations change the authorized caller

-When you migrate to v2.1 (or future registries), a new Forwarder is issued.
-You must update the allowed caller in your target contract; otherwise, Automation will stop executing.
-Bake this update into your migration checklist. (docs.chain.link)
+When you make the jump to v2.1 (or any later registries), a new Forwarder gets assigned.
+It's crucial to update the allowed caller in your target contract; if you don’t, Automation will cease to function.
+Be sure to add this update to your migration checklist. (docs.chain.link)

 2) Griefing risks and how to neutralize them